MvantLoo/adx-bot/README.md

   - Name: pybot
   - Select: `Bots read`, `Bots write` and `Accounts read`
   - Copy `API key` and `API Secret` to a text-file for later usage
+- Connect 3Commas with FTX
+  - Go to `My Exchanges`: https://3commas.io/accounts
+  - Press `+ Connect a new exchange`
+  - Select `API Connect`
+  - Name: `FTX`
+  - Sub-accoun Name: `PyBot1`
+  - API Key: Use the FTX API Key
+  - API Secret: Use the FTX API Secret

 ## Setup Google Cloud VM